vikrantmehta123/iitm-pdsa-leet-code/Week 6.md

 ## 3 [Maximum Spending After Buying Items](https://leetcode.com/problems/maximum-spending-after-buying-items/description/)

+**🎯 Understanding the Test Cases:**

+The test cases given in the problem statement are detailed.
+So we have not discussed them here.
+One thing to note in the given test cases: The order in which possible values are getting removed from the matrix is from smallest to largest.
+Can you think of the reason why?

 ### 3.1 Brute Force

 We are given an $m \times n$ matrix, and we can take out values only from the right end of each row.
-Further, the ammount spent on a day is defined as ```day number * value of the product```.
+Further, the amount spent on a day is defined as ```day number * value of the product```.

 To maximize spending over ```m * n``` days, can you think of which element do we need to remove first?
-They should be the minimum elements, because the spending can be maximized if larger values are taken near the end of ```m * n```th day.
+It should be the smallest element that we can remove, because the spending can be maximized if larger values are taken near the end of ```m * n```th day.
 So, from each rows' last column, we need to pop the one that is the smallest.

-Here's the pseudocode:
+*Pseudocode:*
 - Keep a variable for max spending.
 - Iterate day counter $ m \times n$ times
     - Keep a minimum value variable.
-    - For every row, compare the last element of it with this minimum value
+    - Find out the minimum last element for every row- since we can only take elements from the rightmost end.
-    - Multiply the minimum with the day counter and add this to the max spending.
+    - Pop and multiply the minimum with the day counter and add this to the max spending.

 Time Complexity: $O(m^2n)$
 #### 💻 Code Implementation: